temporalio/documentation/docs/application-development/foundations.md

 The Workflow interface is a Java interface and is annotated with `@WorkflowInterface`.
 Each Workflow interface must have only one method annotated with `@WorkflowMethod`.
-The method name can be used to denote the Workflow Type.

 ```java
 // Workflow interface